radon-h2020/radon-function-lib/README.md

 ## Schemathesis

 Schemathesis is a tool which takes an OpenAPI yaml as input and test all sub-paths in API tree.
-The API can be fed into the FaaS as a file, string or url.
+The API is passed to the lambda with environment variablea.

 Function is intended to be called as cron job.
 Necessary environment variables are API_PATH and BASE_URL